2016 Board of Directors

-With 25 years of experience in coastal engineering and a registered civil engineer in California and Hawaii, Boudreau is Vice President and Senior Coastal Engineer with Moffatt & Nichol in Long Beach, California.
+With over 30 years of experience in coastal and ocean engineering and a registered civil engineer in California and Hawaii, Boudreau is Vice President and Senior Coastal Engineer with Moffatt & Nichol in Long Beach, California.
 His responsibilities include planning, engineering and construction management for a broad range of beach nourishment, regional sediment management, wetland restoration, water quality and navigation improvement projects in the U.S. and throughout the Pacific Rim.

 Lisa Armbruster: The Director of Governmental Affairs for the Florida Shore and Beach Preservation Association, Lisa represents the Association and its member government’s educational and advocacy agenda at the Florida Legislature.
 She also continues to serve as a beach management consultant for the 18-mile Panama City Beaches, Florida shore protection project – a program she has managed since 2004.
 Lisa holds a bachelor’s degree in Applied Mathematics from the University of Virginia and a master’s degree in Coastal Engineering from the University of Florida.